BI Tools Comparison Matrix: A Holistic Collection (2025)

 Observable is a collaborative data platform created for data scientists and developers.
 It offered a shared for users to work together and create complex graphs, charts, and other visual representations of data.

 Pricing: User-based pricing.
-Starts at $12/month
+Free plan available.
+Starts at $22/month

 20. Pan Intelligence